 You can make any pumpkin dish with butternut squash, add the appropriate spices and voila!
-You have pumpkin!
+You have a pumpkin tart!

-I actually prefer to use butternut squash, kaboucha squash or a combination of the two, because I find pumpkin to be rather watery.
-The custard-like filling in this recipe has gotten the approval of several different crowds of people over the years.
+I actually prefer to use butternut squash, kabocha squash or a combination of the two, because I find pumpkin to be rather watery.
+The custard-like filling in this pumpkin tart recipe has gotten the approval of several different crowds of people over the years.

 The grain free, nut free crust has also received stellar ratings from many wheat loving people!

 Once you get the hang of it – it is easy to make.
 You can make the crust a day or two before you need it and keep it refrigerated.
 You can also make the filling a day or two before and simply put it together on the day you plan to serve it.